huggingface/blog/researcher-dataset-sharing.md

 #### Datasets Viewer

-The datasets-viewer allows people to explore and interact with datasets hosted on the Hub.
-This makes it much easier for people to view and explore your data without first having to download it.
+The datasets viewer allows people to explore and interact with datasets hosted on the Hub.
+This makes it much easier for others to view and explore your data without first having to download it.
 The datasets viewer also allows you to search and filter datasets, which can be valuable to potential dataset users, understanding the nature of a dataset more quickly.

 <p align="center">